bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Speaker 1: 00:39:21

-One maybe more fundamental problem which is still open or we should really look
+One maybe more fundamental problem which is still open or we should really look at it is how this interacts with adapter signatures.

-Speaker 0: 00:39:28

-at it is how this interacts with adapter signatures.

 ## Adaptor signatures and atomic swaps